aimetz/Resume/README.md

 This repository is intended to showcase the projects on which I am currently working.
-Most of my focus in recent months has been on developing my coding skills in DRLip (Deep Reinforcement Library) because I am fascinated by the power and possibilities of using an evolutionary model to train artificial neural networks using only random numbers.
+Most of my focus in recent months has been on developing my coding skills in DRLib (Deep Reinforcement Library). because I am fascinated by the power and possibilities of using an evolutionary model to train artificial neural networks using only random numbers.
 I have recently begun developing additional skills in wheelPole as well.

+## If you just see one thing on here check out this video https://youtu.be/l8ELb89swis
+## of it in action.

 I first came across using reinforcement learning when working on the project in Flappy.
 I was trying to train neural networks to play a version of